RISCV-MYTH-WORKSHOP/RISC-V-Core-Architecture/README.md

 # RISC-V_MYTH_Workshop

-For students of "Microprocessor for You in Thirty Hours" Workshop, offered by for VLSI System Design (VSD) and Redwood EDA, find here accompanying live info and links.
+"Microprocessor for You in Thirty Hours" Workshop, offered by for VLSI System Design (VSD) and Redwood EDA.

-Check the folders for assignments for particular days.
+By Dishika Chopra.

+Overview of the Days
+Day 1 - Introduction to RISC-V ISA and RISCV-GNU-TOOLCHAIN and SPIKE simulator.
+Day 2 - Application Binary Interface(ABI) and Verification flow
+Day 3 - Designed Digital Logic of RISC-V Core with TL-Verilog and Makerchip Day 4 - Basic RISC-V CPU Microarchitecture
+Day 5 - Pipelined RISC-V CPU Microarchitecture